-In that vein, Senne sees the effects of women's growing influence on younger generations reflected in the goals and dreams of her 17-year-old daughter.
+In that vein, Senne sees the effects of women's growing influence on younger generations reflected in the goals and dreams of her daughter.
 “I just look at the attitude she has, and I think back to the attitude I had (at that age).
 I was head down, just trying to get a college degree and get a job," Senne says.
 “She's saying, 'I think I can do whatever I want.'
 She doesn't have that same lens of being held back.
-And I hope that's the case for more young women, because they see so many other women have been able to pave that path."<Return to Women and wealth
+And I hope that's the case for more young women, because they see so many other women have been able to pave that path."

 Young women wave flags from the top of an open vehicle in a New York City parade, circa 1910-1915.